ryantd42/NY-Legislative-Git/2023/S3544A-2023/bill.md

   Category SS  $9,000,000 to under $9,250,000
   Category TT  $9,250,000 to under $9,500,000
   Category UU  $9,500,000 or over
-  (B)  THE  JOINT  COMMISSION  ON  PUBLIC ETHICS SHALL MAKE AVAILABLE AN EDITABLE, ELECTRONIC, READABLE AND  SEARCHABLE  VERSION  OF  THE  ANNUAL STATEMENT  OF  FINANCIAL DISCLOSURE BY JANUARY FIRST, TWO THOUSAND TWEN- TY-FOUR TO ALL THOSE REQUIRED BY LAW TO SUBMIT SUCH FORMS.
+  (B)  THE  COMMISSION  ON  ETHICS AND LOBBYING IN GOVERNMENT SHALL MAKE AVAILABLE AN EDITABLE, ELECTRONIC, READABLE AND  SEARCHABLE  VERSION  OF THE ANNUAL STATEMENT OF FINANCIAL DISCLOSURE BY JANUARY FIRST, TWO THOU- SAND TWENTY-FIVE TO ALL THOSE REQUIRED BY LAW TO SUBMIT SUCH FORMS.
   §  3.
-This act shall take effect  immediately;  provided  however  that section one of this act shall take effect January 1, 2025.
+This  act  shall take effect immediately; provided however that section one of this act shall take effect January 1, 2026.